Protaras Travel Guide

 Fig Tree Bay © Glen Bowman

 The holiday resort of Protaras on the southeast coast of Cyprus has all the trappings of the larger and more frenetic Ayia Napa, itself a few minutes' drive away.
 But it's far more family friendly and boasts the best beach on the island: Fig Tree Bay.

 Protaras is actually a town built on a piece of flat, scrubby land expressly for the purpose of catering for British holidaymakers.
 Just adjacent to the village of Paralimni, Protaras consists mainly of a grid of restaurants, nightclubs, and shops surrounded by numerous hotels and holiday apartment blocks.
 The hodgepodge of architecture and concrete can get blistering hot in the summer sun.

-While Protaras lacks a genuine Cypriot atmosphere, it has the magnificent golden Blue Flag beach, which stretches for 10 miles (16km) or so shelving gently into the crystal clear Mediterranean, and further up and down the coast a choice of secluded coves and inlets for those wanting more privacy.
+While Protaras lacks a genuine Cypriot atmosphere, it has the magnificent golden Blue Flag beach, which stretches for 10 miles (16km) or so, shelving gently into the crystal clear Mediterranean.
+And further up and down the coast, there is a choice of secluded coves and inlets for those wanting more privacy.

 Serious bargain hunters are advised to take a bus or taxi to nearby Agia Napa, where there is an abundance of stores selling tax-free designer goods.
 Local jewellery and leather goods are also good souvenirs from Protaras.

 The main street of Protaras awakens at night as the many discos, bars, pubs, and clubs turn up the volume, drawing in the crowds and holidaymakers up for a party.
-Many establishments offer live entertainment or karaoke, and the discos feature English deejays and laser lights.
+Many establishments offer live entertainment or karaoke, and the clubs feature English deejays and laser lights.
 There are only a few nightclubs, and serious all-night clubbers prefer to travel to Ayia Napa for the evening.
 Recommended for an entertaining evening of dancing is Sfinx, the bar at the end of the main road.